open-aviation/tangram/paper/paper.md

 Example plugins are provided in the `tangram` repository, including a plugin for visualizing the location of Mode S receivers, including route information to an aircraft, or for visualizing wind fields at a given altitude.

-# Potential other applications
+# Potential applications

-The tangram framework has been thought to display ADS-B data on a map, in a similar fashion to the OpenSky Network or FlightRadar24, and to enrich it to include extra visualisation features based on algorithms published by the authors in the literature: turbulence detection, GNSS jamming detection, anomaly detection, airspace occupancy metrics and so on.
-However, the modularity of the framework allows for a wide range of other applications: the architecture and the frontend could serve as a basis for visualising the output of real-time simulation tools which are commonly advertised in the literature.
+The tangram framework has been thought to display ADS-B data on a map, in a similar fashion to the OpenSky Network or FlightRadar24, and to enrich it to include extra visualisation features based on algorithms published by the authors in the literature: turbulence detection [@olive_turbulence_2020], GNSS jamming detection [@felux_impacts_2024], anomaly detection [@zhao_incremental_2021], airspace occupancy metrics or aircraft trajectory prediction [@vos_transformer_2024].

+The modularity of the framework allows for a wide range of other applications: the architecture and the frontend could be for instance extended to displaying ships broadcasting data on a similar protocol named AIS, or serve as a basis for visualising the output of real-time simulation tools which are commonly advertised in the literature.

 # Acknowledgement